jaywcjlove/tsbb/README.md

   $ tsbb build            Build your project once and exit.
   $ tsbb watch            Rebuilds on any change.
-  $ tsbb test             Rebuilds on any change.
+  $ tsbb test             Run test suites related.
   $ tsbb test --coverage  Test coverage information should be collected

 Copyright 2019